Getting Started

 For further details on the Channel Access protocol, including documentation

-on the caput, caget, camonitor
+on the caput

 command line tools, please refer to the Channel Access Reference Manual.